Darkona/Feathers/README.md

-# Feathers
+# Green Feathers

-Feathers is a stamina mod that serves as an API for all my future projects
+Green Feathers is a fork of Feathers, a stamina mod for Minecraft.
+It add Stamina in the form of Feathers that can be consumed to do things by other mods through an API.
+Green Feathers provides the Stamina system, regeneration and methods to alter, spend, and otherwise make use of the system.
+It aims to be highly configurable and easy to use by other mods.

 ## Installation

-Simply drag and drop the mod downloaded from the files section [here](https://www.curseforge.com/minecraft/mc-mods/feathers/files) into your mods folder after installing [Minecraft Forge](files.minecraftforge.net).
+Simply drag and drop the mod downloaded from the files section *URL PENDING* into your mods folder after installing [Minecraft Forge](files.minecraftforge.net).
 The mods folder is located at  ```%appdata%/.minecraft/mods```.

 ## Developer Information

-Adding support to Feathers is easy.
+Adding support to Green Feathers is easy.
 To import it, simply add this line to your ```build.gradle``` file's ```repositories```.

 ```gradle
 repositories {